Neverness to Everness: Free Pulls, Codes, and Gacha Launch Guide

 Advertisement

-The first thing to separate is immediate rewards from eventual rewards.
-The reliable launch number is 120+ pulls available quickly through pre-registration rewards, launch mail, and opening events.
-Higher totals, often quoted around 418 or even 470+, usually include login campaigns, event progression, account milestones, character growth rewards, and other systems you will not finish on day one.
+Separate immediate rewards from eventual ones.
+The 120+ pulls come quickly through pre-registration mail, the launch bundle, and opening event pages.
+The 418 to 470+ figure adds login campaigns, event progression, account milestones, and character growth rewards you will not finish on day one.

-That distinction is important because a lot of players see the huge headline number and assume they missed something in the first hour.
-You probably did not.
-If your account looks light right after the tutorial, it usually means you have not claimed Mailbox items and event pages yet, or you are counting only raw Dice and not the Anulith that still needs to be converted into pulls.
+If your account looks light right after the tutorial, you almost certainly did not miss anything.
+It usually means you have not opened the Mailbox or claimed event pages yet, or you are counting raw Dice and forgetting the Annulith that still needs converting into pulls at 160 each.

 Neverness to Everness gates the biggest early bundle behind the tutorial, so do not judge your starting resources before that point.
-As soon as the game gives you normal menu access, open the Mailbox and start claiming everything there before you touch the banners.
+The moment you get normal menu access, open the Mailbox and claim everything before you touch the banners.

 What to claim before leaving this screen